mfep/Duality.InputPlugin/README.md

 ## Concepts

 ### `InputManager`
-is a `Component` which enables the user to query the status of the `VirtualButton`s  defined in the `InputMapping`.
-There is an extension method to easily grab a reference to the `InputManager` in the `Scene`.
-There can be only one `InputManager` in the `Scene`.
-Example:
+is a `Component` which enables the user to query the status of the `VirtualButtons`  defined in the `InputMapping`.
+There is an extension method to easily grab a reference to the `InputManager` in the `Scene.` There can be only one `InputManager` in the `Scene.` Example:
 ```csharp
 float horizontalAxis = this.InputManager().GetAxis("Horizontal");
 bool isVerticalPressed = this.InputManager().IsButtonPressed("Vertical");